Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Introduction

 The analysis for $\kappa_{\lambda}$ in models with a more complex scalar sector is less explored.
 Among those, particularly interesting is the 3-3-1 model~\cite{Pisano:1992bxx,Frampton:1992wt}, where the gauge group of the SM is extended to $SU(3)_C \otimes SU(3)_L \otimes U(1)_X$.
-Apart from providing an explanation for the number of families observed in Nature, it allows for a mechanism to generate neutrino masses and mixings~~\cite{Montero:2000rh, Tully:2000kk,Montero:2001ts,Cortez:2005cp,Cogollo:2009yi,Cogollo:2010jw,Cogollo:2008zc,Dias:2012xp,Okada:2015bxa,Vien:2018otl,Nguyen:2018rlb,Pires:2018kaj,CarcamoHernandez:2019iwh,CarcamoHernandez:2019vih,CarcamoHernandez:2020pnh,Hong:2024yhk}, contain dark matter candidates \cite{Fregolente:2002nx,Hoang:2003vj,deS.Pires:2007gi,Mizukoshi:2010ky,Ruiz-Alvarez:2012nvg,Profumo:2013sca,Dong:2013ioa,Dong:2013wca,Cogollo:2014jia,Dong:2014wsa,Dong:2014esa,Kelso:2014qka,Dong:2014esa,Mambrini:2015sia,Dong:2015rka,deSPires:2016kkg,Alves:2016fqe,RodriguesdaSilva:2014gbi,Carvajal:2017gjj,Dong:2017zxo,Arcadi:2017xbo,Montero:2017yvy,Huong:2019vej,Alvarez-Salazar:2019cxw,VanLoi:2020xcq,Dutra:2021lto,Oliveira:2021gcw,Guzzo:2022beb}, and address the strong CP problem \cite{Pal:1994ba,Dias:2003zt,Dias:2003iq,Montero:2011tg,Dias:2018ddy,Dias:2020kbj}.
+Apart from providing an explanation for the number of families observed in Nature, it allows a mechanism to generate neutrino masses and mixings~~\cite{Montero:2000rh, Tully:2000kk,Montero:2001ts,Cortez:2005cp,Cogollo:2009yi,Cogollo:2010jw,Cogollo:2008zc,Dias:2012xp,Okada:2015bxa,Vien:2018otl,Nguyen:2018rlb,Pires:2018kaj,CarcamoHernandez:2019iwh,CarcamoHernandez:2019vih,CarcamoHernandez:2020pnh,Hong:2024yhk}, contain dark matter candidates \cite{Fregolente:2002nx,Hoang:2003vj,deS.Pires:2007gi,Mizukoshi:2010ky,Ruiz-Alvarez:2012nvg,Profumo:2013sca,Dong:2013ioa,Dong:2013wca,Cogollo:2014jia,Dong:2014wsa,Dong:2014esa,Kelso:2014qka,Dong:2014esa,Mambrini:2015sia,Dong:2015rka,deSPires:2016kkg,Alves:2016fqe,RodriguesdaSilva:2014gbi,Carvajal:2017gjj,Dong:2017zxo,Arcadi:2017xbo,Montero:2017yvy,Huong:2019vej,Alvarez-Salazar:2019cxw,VanLoi:2020xcq,Dutra:2021lto,Oliveira:2021gcw,Guzzo:2022beb}, and address the strong CP problem \cite{Pal:1994ba,Dias:2003zt,Dias:2003iq,Montero:2011tg,Dias:2018ddy,Dias:2020kbj}.
 By extending the gauge group, the 3-3-1 model contains a new set of gauge bosons, which have not been observed yet.
-Thus, the experimental collaborations can set lower bounds on their masses.
+Thus, experimental collaborations can set lower bounds on their masses.
 For instance, the $Z^{\prime}$ mass has at present a lower bound around 4 TeV \cite{Alves:2022hcp}.
-In this scenario, it is natural to consider the case where the new gauge bosons have been integrated out, rendering a effective field theory (EFT).
+In this scenario, it is natural to consider the case where the new gauge bosons have been integrated out, rendering an effective field theory (EFT).
 It was first argued in~\cite{Okada:2016whh,Fan:2022dye}, and further extended in~\cite{Cherchiglia:2022zfy}, that the remaining particles, with masses at the electroweak scale, are the same as in the 2HDM~\cite{Branco:2011iw}.
-In these analysis, however, it was only considered the case where the VEV of the first spontaneous symmetry breaking (from $SU(3)_C \otimes SU(3)_L \otimes U(1)_X$ to $SU(3)_C \otimes SU(2)_L \otimes U(1)_X$) was extremely large, decoupling entirely the extra gauge bosons (and some other scalars with masses also at this large scale).
-In the present work we provide a more consistent treatment of the underlying EFT, performing explicitly the matching between the 3-3-1 model and the 2HDM at tree-level.
+However, in these analyzes, only the case where the VEV of the first spontaneous symmetry breaking (from $SU(3)_C \otimes SU(3)_L \otimes U(1)_X$ to $SU(3)_C \otimes SU(2)_L \otimes U(1)_X$) was extremely large was considered, completely decoupling a set of particles whose masses are proportional to this large scale.
+In the present work, we provide a more consistent treatment of the underlying EFT, performing explicitly the matching between the 3-3-1 model and the 2HDM at the one-loop level.
 We will show that the scalar potential of 3-3-1 EFT can be entirely mapped into the most general 2HDM, with some of the quartic couplings being naturally suppressed.
-This will effectively render one-less free parameter for the 3-3-1 EFT, when compared not to the general 2HDM, but to the most studied scenario where a $\mathbb{Z}_2$ symmetry is imposed at one of doublets.
-Moreover, regarding the Yukawa Lagrangian, since in the 3-3-1 model the quarks families are not all in the same representation, it is not possible to couple all families of each quark type (down, up) to the same Higgs doublet.
-Thus, necessarily we have to treat one family distinctly, and the 3-3-1 EFT cannot be mapped to none of the usual four 2HDM types.
+This will effectively render one-less free parameter for the 3-3-1 EFT, when compared not to the general 2HDM, but to the scenario most studied in which a $\mathbb{Z}_2$ symmetry is imposed at one of the doublets.
+Moreover, regarding the Yukawa Lagrangian, since in the 3-3-1 model the quark families are not all in the same representation, it is not possible to couple all families of each quark type (down, up) to the same Higgs doublet.
+Thus, necessarily, we have to treat one family distinctly, and the 3-3-1 EFT cannot be mapped to none of the usual four 2HDM types.